gamabuntafrog/webbylab_test_exercise/TEMPLATE.md

 # Backend Template

-This is a GitHub template repository for creating production-ready Express.js backends with TypeScript and PostgreSQL (via Sequelize).
+This is a GitHub template repository for creating production-ready Express.js backends with TypeScript and SQLite (via Sequelize).

 ## 🚀 Quick Start